 (4) Appeals process.
 The filing and pendency of an appeal does not by itself suspend the determination that is the subject of the appeal during the appeals process.
-Notwithstanding the foregoing, the Bureau may, in its discretion, suspend the determination that is the subject of the appeal during the appeals process.
+Notwithstanding the

 (5) Decisions to grant or deny administrative appeals.
 The Bureau shall decide whether to affirm the determination (in whole or in part) or to reverse the determination (in whole or in part) and shall notify the appellant of this decision in writing.